HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 - 🔸  NMEA GPS UART: Extra 15, 16

 Additionally, the Apex 5 Module must be placed in an outdoor area, and a GPS antenna must be connected for proper GPS reception.

+**2️⃣ For Version 2 (V2)**

+If you would like to access GPS data, please use Marauder app, which is showed as following

+Using Momentum firmware stable version 12 as example
+- At Flipper Zero manual
+- Go to <APP> - <ESP> - <Marauder> -
+-

 <Br/>